Reactive-Network/documentation/docs/education/module-2/basic-reactive-functions.md

 ## Conclusion

-In this article, we’ve examined the implementation of a Reactive Smart Contract (RSC) for managing stop orders on the Uniswap V2 platform.
+In this article, we’ve examined the implementation of a Reactive Contract (RC) for managing stop orders on the Uniswap V2 platform.
 Key takeaways include:

-- **Similarity to Ethereum Smart Contracts:** RSCs are conceptually similar to Ethereum smart contracts, making them accessible for those familiar with Ethereum's architecture.
+- **Similarity to Ethereum Smart Contracts:** RCs are conceptually similar to Ethereum smart contracts, making them accessible for those familiar with Ethereum's architecture.

-- **Contract Components:** We reviewed the key elements of the stop-order reactive smart contract, including event declarations, contract variables, and the logic behind the `react()` and `below_threshold()` functions.
+- **Contract Components:** We reviewed the key elements of the stop-order reactive contract, including event declarations, contract variables, and the logic behind the `react()` and `below_threshold()` functions.

 - **Execution Flow:** The contract’s lifecycle involves subscribing to relevant events, monitoring Uniswap V2 pool reserves, triggering stop orders when conditions are met, and capturing completion events to finalize the process.